Dram Shop Laws may allow accident victims to sue retail alcohol sellers

 In most states, Dram Shop Laws are a part of that state’s Alcoholic Beverage Code or some similar set of laws or regulations.
 Regardless of where the law is found, a Dram Shop Law forbids furnishing alcohol to an obviously-intoxicated customer or guest.
 Thus, serving an intoxicated person can be an “administrative” violation or a crime that could result in the server’s arrest.

 It is important to realize that each state is responsible for enacting its own version of a Dram Shop Law and may choose not to enact such a law.
 At the time this post was written all states, and the District of Columbia, have some sort of Dram Shop Law “on the books” (laws that were enacted by the state’s legislature) or established by “case law” (based on previous decisions handed down by the courts of those states).

 How do I file a Dram Shop Lawsuit?

-Among the questions that must be answered before a Dram Shop lawsuit is
+Among the questions that must be answered before a Dram Shop lawsuit is even considered are:

 - Does my state allow a Dram Shop lawsuit?

 - Where does the “burden of proof” lie in such lawsuits?